ibm-cloud-docs/log-analysis/agent/detach_agent.md

 3. Log in to the cluster.
 Choose a method to login to an OpenShift cluster.
 [Learn more about the methods to login](/docs/openshift?topic=openshift-access_cluster#access_automation).

-4. Delete the LogDNA agent serviceaccount.
+4. Delete the logging agent serviceaccount.

     ```
     oc delete serviceaccount logdna-agent -n ibm-observe